 The question, what are you doing presently or what do you intend to do has driven people into believing that they have to have everything figured out per time.
 We are often overwhelmed by the idea of having it all planned and when it seems like we don’t have it figured out, we feel like failures.
 Well news flash, it’s okay not to have it all figured out right now.
 While we are busy trying so hard, our lives are moving so fast.

-Are you doing the things you do for the right reasons?
+Are you doing things for the right reasons?
 This question is one that you should always ask yourself.
 I mean, you have to always check in with yourself to make sure you are still on track.
 With different thoughts flying around these days, it is very easy to get distracted.
 There are so many things you want to try your hands on because people are doing them.
 It first comes from a place of motivation.
 Oh if this person can do this, I should be able to do it also.
 Yea, highly motivated!
 Morale, very high!

 For the longest time, I have struggled with these unhealthy habits.
 I would wake up some days and be fed up.
 I’ll promise myself to do better henceforth but in no time I’m back to my usual self.
 You know a thing becomes a habit if you repeat it over and over again right?
 It got tiring actually and one day I decided I was going to work on myself.
 Trust me it’s easier said than done.
 As humans, we fear change and that’s because it means that we must get uncomfortable.
 But then you must be willing to leave your comfort zone if you want things to be different.